LAMP: Data-Efficient Linear Affine Weight-Space Models for Parameter-Controlled 3D Shape Generation and Extrapolation: Abstract

 \section{Abstract}

-Generating high-fidelity 3D geometries that satisfy specific parameter constraints has broad applications in design and engineering.
-However, current methods typically rely on large training datasets and struggle with controllability and generalization beyond the training distributions.
-To overcome these limitations, we introduce LAMP (Linear Affine Mixing of Parametric shapes), a data-efficient framework for controllable and interpretable 3D generation.
-LAMP first aligns signed distance function (SDF) decoders by overfitting each exemplar from a shared initialization, then synthesizes new geometries by solving a parameter-constrained mixing problem in the aligned weight space.
-To ensure robustness, we further propose a safety metric that detects geometry validity via linearity mismatch.
-We evaluate LAMP on two 3D parametric benchmarks: DrivAerNet++ and BlendedNet.
-We found that LAMP enables (i) controlled interpolation within bounds with as few as 100 samples, (ii) safe extrapolation by up to 100\% parameter difference beyond training ranges, (iii) physics performance-guided optimization under fixed parameters.
-LAMP significantly outperforms conditional autoencoder and Deep Network Interpolation (DNI) baselines in both extrapolation and data efficiency.
+Generating high-fidelity 3D geometries under explicit parameter constraints is central to engineering design, yet current methods often require large datasets and fail to provide reliable control beyond the training distribution.
+We introduce LAMP, a data-efficient framework for controllable and interpretable 3D generation that aligns signed distance function (SDF) decoders by overfitting each exemplar from a shared initialization, then generates new designs by solving a parameter-constrained affine mixing problem in the aligned weight space.
+To improve reliability, we propose a linearity-mismatch safety metric that detects when mixed decoders leave the valid local regime.
+We evaluate LAMP on DrivAerNet++, BlendedNet, and additional industry-level vehicle families, including sports cars, SUVs, and convertibles.
+LAMP enables controlled interpolation with as few as 50 samples, safe extrapolation up to 100\% beyond training ranges, and performance-guided optimization under fixed parameters, outperforming conditional autoencoder and Deep Network Interpolation (DNI) baselines in extrapolation, data efficiency, and parameter fidelity.
 Our results demonstrate that LAMP advances controllable, data-efficient, and safe 3D generation for design exploration, dataset generation, and performance-driven optimization.